phurwicz/hover/docs/pages/tutorial/t0-quickstart.md

     -   `push`: push `Dataset` updates to the bokeh plots.
     -   `commit`: add data entries selected in the `Annotator` to a specified subset.
-    -   `dedup`: deduplicate across subsets (keep the last entry).
+    -   `dedup`: deduplicate across subsets by `feature` (last in gets kept).

     The `BokehDataAnnotator` comes with a few buttons:

-    -   `raw`/`train`/`dev`/`test`: choose which subsets to display.
+    -   `raw`/`train`/`dev`/`test`: choose which subsets to display or hide.
     -   `apply`: apply the `label` input to the selected points in the `raw` subset only.
     -   `export`: save your data (all subsets) in a specified format.

 ??? info "Best practices"
-    We've essentially put the data into neighborboods based on the vectorizer, but the quality, or the homogeneity of labels, of such neighborhoods can vary.
+    We've essentially put the data into neighborboods based on the vectorizer, but the quality (homogeneity of labels) of such neighborhoods can vary.

     -   hover over any data point to see its tooltip.
     -   take advantage of different selection tools to apply labels at appropriate scales.